xhico/xhico/README.md

 ## About Me
 Hello!
-I'm Francisco 'xhico' Filipe from 🇵🇹 Portugal.
+I'm Francisco 'xhico' Filipe from 🇵🇹.

 ## Languages & Tools